sonus21/rqueue/README.md

 ### Adding a task
 Rqueue supports two types of tasks.
-1. Execute method as soon as possible
+1. Execute tasks as soon as possible
-2. Delayed tasks (task that would be scheduled at given delay)
+2. Delayed tasks (task that would be scheduled at given delay, run task at 2:30PM)

 ### Task execution  configuration